Dental Crown Durham NC

 How long do dental crowns last?

-Dental crowns can last anywhere from five to fifteen years, depending on the type of crown and how well you take care of it.
+Dental crowns can last anywhere from five to fifteen years, depending on the type and how well you take care of them.
 Tooth crowns made from porcelain or ceramic are usually the most durable, while gold crowns last the longest.
 If you have a dental crown that is starting to show signs of wear and tear, your dentist may need to replace it.

 How long does it take to get a dental crown?

-It typically takes two appointments to get a dental crown.
-The first appointment is for taking impressions of your teeth.
-The second appointment is for the dentist to place the dental crown.
+A dental crown typically requires two appointments.
+The first appointment is for taking impressions of your teeth, and the second appointment is for the dentist to place the crown.

 Can dental crowns get cavities?